Sign up to our Newsletter

 Category Three Requests

-The final category is for candidates without severe visual impairment who want more than 50% extended time, or candidates with severe visual impairment who want more than 100% extended time.
+The final category is for candidates without severe visual impairment who want more than 50% extended time or candidates with severe visual impairment who want more than 100% extended time.

-Like the category two requests, these candidates must submit a candidate request form and Qualified Professional Form.
+Like the category two requests, these candidates must submit a candidate request form and a Qualified Professional Form.
 On top of these forms, they must provide relevant information to substantiate their need for this extent of accommodation.
 This information can be:

-• Proof that on prior standardized testing the candidate was approved for more than 50% of extended time
+• Proof that on prior standardized testing, the candidate was approved for more than 50% of extended time

 • A qualified professional provides documentation with explanation that supports the need for more than 50% more time, further explaining the severity of the disorder